Eragon’s world returns with new novel from Christopher Paolini

 Paolini, 39, had yet to turn 20 when his debut novel “Eragon” made him one of the world’s most popular fantasy writers.
 His four “Inheritance” books — “Eragon,” “Eldest,” “Brisingr” and “Inheritance” — have sold more than 40 million copies, according to his publisher.

-Another new Paolini book, “Fractal Noise,” will be released May 16 by Tor Publishing Group.
+Another new Paolini book, “Fractal Noise,” will be released on May 16 by Tor Publishing Group.